 Azerbaijan Grand Prix Betting Predictions & Tips

 The Baku City Circuit is a relative newcomer to the Formula 1 calendar having made its debut as the host of the European Grand Prix in 2016.
 The race was rebranded as the Azerbaijan Grand Prix ahead of the 2017 season and the street circuit was confirmed as the host venue going forward.
 At 3.730 miles in length, the Baku City Circuit is the second-longest track on the Formula 1 calendar behind Spa-Francorchamps (Belgium) and it was also designed to be the fastest street circuit in motorsports with a top speed of just over 223 miles per hour.
 It has received some criticism from drivers in the past, due to a lack of run-off areas, but it has received praise because it remains one of the most challenging circuits on the calendar.
-The Azerbaijan Grand Prix made its debut in 2017 and Daniel Ricciardo became its inaugural winner, with Lewis Hamilton taking the honours in 2018 and Valtteri Bottas becoming the third different winner in three years in 2019.
+The Azerbaijan Grand Prix made its debut in 2017 and Daniel Ricciardo became its inaugural winner, with Lewis Hamilton taking the honours in 2018, Valtteri Bottas winning it in 2019 with Sergio Perez becoming the fourth different winner in four races in 2021.

 Location: Baku City Circuit, Baku, Azerbaijan